 With the rise in demand for various types of mobile devices, consumer dependence on wireless networks has also increased.
 The escalating demand for higher transmission speeds has accelerated the production and delivery of related wireless network equipment.
-In recent years, the competition in the networking industry has been intense.
+In recent years, competition in the networking industry has been intense.
 D-Link's primary goal is to meet consumer demand for speed and quality in networking products.
-We began to implement the 802.11ac in 2012, and by 2013, we were the first to launch a full range of 11AC products to meet the needs of consumers at every level.
+We began to implement 802.11ac wireless in 2012, and by 2013, we were the first to launch a full range of 11AC products to meet the needs of consumers at every level.
 The reception for these products in all our markets has been very enthusiastic.
-By the second quarter of 2014, D-Link had a 20% global market share in 802.11ac wireless routers and gateways.
-Furthermore, most of these D-Link products have built-in support for the mydlink cloud services platform, which is free for life.
-This proved to be a big draw for consumers.
-From 2010 to the present day, the number of global registered users has exceeded 1.5 million.
+In 2014, D-Link had a 17% global market share in wireless routers and gateways.
+Furthermore, most of these D-Link products have built-in support for the mydlink cloud services platform, which is free for life and proved to be a big draw for consumers.
+From 2010 to the present day, the number of global registered users for the mydlink platform has exceeded 3 million.